 A few more fashion shows under my belt and my network of designer contacts is quite wide.
 A few more shoots and the makeup artists and models involved in shoots have also blossomed into a wide range of acquaintances in the field.

 Did all this networking cost me money?
 Well, yes, the time to pop in and chat with folk as you’re passing, the back and forth to arrange collection and return of garments and then the shoots themselves are all in the negative column as far as expenses are concerned.
 I’m not a regular attendee at the fashionable clubs and gatherings, so I try to target who I contact and when.
 Catch them early and the goodwill is there for the future.

 Did all this networking make money?
-No. But then, this aspect of my photography was not entered into so much for it’s return as for the love of being able to do creative things and broaden my skills, which feeds through into those shoots, weddings and events where I do get paid.
+No, not necessarily.
+But then, this aspect of my photography was not entered into so much for it’s return as for the love of being able to do creative things and broaden my skills, which feeds through into those shoots, weddings and events where I do get paid.

 So my tips for networking.

 If you help someone don’t assume that that gives you a right to get help.
 It does no harm to ask (politely) and move on if the answer’s no.